Hall Road - Yelverton Road.

 Also see Framingham Earl Hall below.

 FRAMINGHAM EARL HALL ( now called Old Hall).
+Grade 2 Listed

-The Hall The stables etc.
+The Hall, The stables etc.

 The bust of Dr. Rigby (Pic.
 Mike Fordham).